When to Skip Your Allergy Shot: The Complete Decision Checklist

 - Safety

-- Prescribed epinephrine confirmed on hand; first dose and dose changes Zoom-supervised; allergist confirms candidacy before home use
+- Prescribed epinephrine confirmed on hand; the first injection from each new vial or concentration Virtual Shot Room–supervised; allergist confirms candidacy before home use

 For patients frustrated by rigid in-office scheduling, Curex offers at-home SCIT at $129/month — the same allergy-shot immunotherapy, self-administered weekly at home.
-A board-certified allergist confirms candidacy and supervises the first injection and every dose change live over Zoom, the personalized serum is sterile-compounded to USP <797> standards, and a prescribed epinephrine auto-injector is confirmed on hand before you begin — so the clinic-trip logistics that drive missed doses are removed for eligible maintenance patients.
+A board-certified allergist confirms candidacy and supervises the first injection from each new vial or concentration live in the Virtual Shot Room, the personalized serum is sterile-compounded to USP <797> standards, and a prescribed epinephrine auto-injector is confirmed on hand before you begin — so the clinic-trip logistics that drive missed doses are removed for eligible patients.

 See if at-home shots are right for youWhy Certain Conditions Make Allergy Shots Unsafe That Day

 The skip criteria exist because certain medical conditions temporarily increase the risk of a severe reaction or impair your body's ability to manage one.
 Fever indicates active immune system activation from infection, which can compound an allergen-triggered immune response and increase systemic reaction risk.
 Uncontrolled asthma (FEV1 below 70% predicted) means your airways are already inflamed and reactive — adding an allergen injection during an asthma flare can trigger bronchospasm that is difficult to manage.
-Beta-blockers block the epinephrine receptors that the emergency treatment for anaphylaxis relies on — if you experience a systemic reaction while on beta-blockers, the standard epinephrine dose may not work adequately.
+Beta-blocker use is not an automatic reason to skip; it requires individualized provider review and enhanced informed consent.
+Because beta-blockers can blunt the effect of epinephrine, patients on these medications are managed with extra precautions — such as two prescribed epinephrine devices and mandatory Virtual Shot Room supervision — rather than automatic exclusion from treatment.

 When to Worry: Decision Guide